MY BODY STORY

 I went to weight loss camp for five summers between the ages of 14 and 22, attending as both a camper and as staff.
 Each summer, I would lose a lot of weight and each school year, I would gain it back.

 I stumbled upon The Body Positive and a month later, I found myself at a workshop with them in Berkeley, CA. Everything changed that day in October of 2014.
+I learned about what happens to our bodies when we diet, Health At Every Size, Intuitive Eating, and the fat acceptance movement.
 My Body Positive education had begun and neither my self-care nor the world would ever look the same again.